tweak42/scale-network/openwrt/docs/TROUBLESHOOTING.md

 - Run `sudo dmesg | tail` to find the assigned tty interface.
   - Usually `/dev/ttyACM0` or `/dev/ttyUSB0`
 - Connect to the console using `tio /dev/ttyACM0`
-  - (Ensure your account is in the dialout group `sudo usrmod -a -G dialout $USER`, logout then reboot)
+  - (Ensure your account is in the dialout group `sudo usermod -a -G dialout $USER`, logout then reboot)

 ## Identifying successful flashes